Hotel and Motel Guest Injuries in Illinois: Who Is Liable

 The Duty Hotels Owe Their Guests

-Common Hotel and Motel Injury Scenarios
+What Are the Most Common Hotel and Motel Injury Scenarios?

-• Bathroom slip-and-falls.
+- Bathroom slip-and-falls.
 Wet bathroom floors, inadequate bath mats, missing grab bars, and slippery tub surfaces are among the most common hotel injury causes.
 Hotels have a duty to provide non-slip surfaces and safety equipment in bathrooms.

-• Wet lobby and hallway floors.
+- Wet lobby and hallway floors.
 Recently mopped floors, tracked-in rain or snow, and pool deck water in hallways create slip hazards.
 Proper warning signage and prompt cleanup are required.

-• Balcony and railing failures.
+- Balcony and railing failures.
 Balcony railings that give way, glass doors that shatter, and structural failures in balcony flooring cause devastating fall injuries.

-• Parking lot hazards.
+- Parking lot hazards.
 Potholes, poor lighting, ice, and inadequate security in hotel parking areas.

-• Negligent security.
-Assaults, robberies, and break-ins at hotels with inadequate security — broken door locks, non-functioning key card systems, lack of cameras, insufficient lighting, and absent security personnel in high-crime areas.
+- Negligent security.
+Assaults, robberies, and break-ins at hotels with inadequate security, broken door locks, non-functioning key card systems, lack of cameras, insufficient lighting, and absent security personnel in high-crime areas.

-• Elevator and escalator malfunctions.
+- Elevator and escalator malfunctions.
 Mechanical failures, sudden stops, and entrapment in hotel elevators.

 Frequently Asked Questions